 - 1/2 cup diced tomatoes

-- Remove from the heat.
-Dump the meat into a strainer in the sink, rinse with hot water, and drain off the water and grease from the beef.
-Return the beef to the pan.
-Stir in the spice mix and 3/4 to 1 cup water.
-Simmer on medium-low heat for 20 minutes, until most of the moisture has cooked away.
-Remove from heat before the meat is completely dry.
+- To make the seasoned beef, combine all the ingredients except the meat and mix well.
+Crumble the ground beef into a large nonstick skillet and brown, stirring well.
+Drain the beef, rinse it with hot water, and return it to the skillet.
+Add the spice mix and 3/4 to 1 cup of water and simmer on medium-low heat for 20 minutes, until most of the moisture has cooked away.
+Remove the skillet from the heat before the meat is completely dry.